S&P 500, Dow track second straight weekly gain on stimulus optimism

 The two indexes are also on track to outperform the tech-heavy Nasdaq, which has surged since a coronavirus-driven crash in March, thanks to a narrow rally in stocks of mega-cap technology companies such as Apple Inc and Amazon.com Inc.

-General Electric Co jumped 3.4% as a report said Goldman Sachs reinstated coverage on the U.S. industrial conglomerate with a “buy” rating, saying the company will emerge stronger from the COVID-19 pandemic.

-Advancing issues outnumbered decliners by a 1.21-to-1 ratio on the NYSE.
-Advancing issues outnumbered decliners by a 1.34-to-1 ratio on the Nasdaq.
+Advancing issues outnumbered decliners by a 1.45-to-1 ratio on the NYSE.
+Advancing issues outnumbered decliners by a 1.60-to-1 ratio on the Nasdaq.

-The S&P index recorded 64 new 52-week highs and one new lows, while the Nasdaq recorded 109 new highs and 11 new lows.
+The S&P index recorded 75 new 52-week highs and one new low, while the Nasdaq recorded 127 new highs and 13 new lows.

 Reporting by Devik Jain and Sagarika Jaisinghani in Bengaluru; Editing by Maju Samuel